John G. Carlisle: House of Representatives

+Senate and Treasury Department

-In 1890, Carlisle was appointed to the United States Senate to fill the unexpired term of James B. Beck.
-When Cleveland was again elected to the Presidency in 1892, he chose Carlisle as his Secretary of the Treasury.
+In May 1890, the Kentucky legislature elected Carlisle to the United States Senate to fill the nearly four years remaining in the unexpired term of the late Sen. James B. Beck.
+He served until February 1893, when he resigned to become Secretary of the Treasury under Cleveland, who had been elected president in November 1892.

 Carlisle's tenure as Secretary was marred by the Panic of 1893, a financial and economic disaster so severe that it ended Carlisle's political career.
 In response to a run on the American gold supply, Carlisle felt forced to end silver coinage.
 He also felt compelled to oppose the 1894 Wilson–Gorman Tariff bill.
 These two stands were widely unpopular among agrarian Democrats.
 In 1896 Carlisle strenuously opposed Democratic presidential nominee William Jennings Bryan, supporting a splinter Gold Democrat candidate, once-Illinois Governor Palmer, instead.

 By 1896, the once remarkably popular Carlisle was so disliked due to his stewardship of the currency that he was forced to leave the stage in the middle of a speech in his home town of Covington due to a barrage of abuse.
 Feeling rejected, he retired from public life and sold his house in Covington.

+Later career and death

 By May 1899, the North American Trust Company had directors such as John G. Carlisle, Adlai E. Stevenson, and Wager Swayne.

 He moved to New York City, where he practiced law, and died on July 31, 1910, at age 75, and is buried in Linden Grove Cemetery in Covington, Kentucky.